vtopt/DelaunaySparse/README.md

  * `USAGE` provides additional detailed user information.
  * DelaunaySparse is shared under the MIT Software License, in the `LICENSE` file.

+## Version 2

+This is version 2 of DELAUNAYSPARSE.

+In the latest version, we have switched away from using the SLATEC subroutine DWNNLS for computing projections onto the convex hull.
+Instead, we favor the BQPD quadratic program solver of R. Fletcher, which is much more robust for large projection problems.

+Since this problem was somewhat nontrivial, we have added an additional external subroutine ``PROJECT`` to the ``delsparse.f90`` file, for external usage.

 ## Citation